 The vision of SWIFT (Success, Will, Inspire, Future, Triumphs) Academies is that each child experiences excellence with care every day.
-The academy trust is founded on deeply held principles that every child has the right to a first class education and in order to achieve this: Swift Academies provide a broad, balanced and challenging curriculum that ignites pupils' love of learning and successfully unlocks the true potential of each individual.
+The Trust is founded on deeply held principles that every child has the right to a first class education and in order to achieve this: Swift Academies provide a broad, balanced and challenging curriculum that ignites pupils' love of learning and successfully unlocks the true potential of each individual.
+We achieve this by providing a curriculum which:

-- 1. We acheive this by providing a curriculum which: - Interests and motivates, both through its content and its range of teaching and learning styles; - Enables students to develop the knowledge, understanding and skills upon which they can build according to their interests and abilities; - Allows students to make progress at a challenging pace and which also provides for the development of special aptitudes; and - In addition to fulfilling national requirements, will also meet the broader needs of our children in an ever-changing world. - 2.
-The provision and maintenance of an environment in which ALL students can achieve success, and where all students are valued and respected and extend the same value to others - 3.
-The development of a concept of learning as a desirable, life-long and enjoyable process
+- Interests and motivates, both through its content and its range of teaching and learning styles - Enables students to develop the knowledge, understanding and skills upon which they can build according to their interests and abilities - Allows students to make progress at a challenging pace and which also provides for the development of special aptitudes - In addition to fulfilling national requirements, will also meet the broader needs of our children in an everchanging world - The provision and maintenance of an environment in which ALL students can achieve success, and where all students are valued and respected and extend the same value to others - The development of a concept of learning as a desirable, life-long and enjoyable process